awsdocs/amazon-eks-user-guide/doc_source/managing-ebs-csi-self-managed-add-on.md

    1. Create the IAM role\.

       1. Copy the following contents to a file that's named `trust-policy.json`\.
-Replace `111122223333` with your account ID, `region-code` with your Region, and `oidc-id` with the value returned in the previous step\.
+Replace `111122223333` with your account ID, `region-code` with your AWS Region, and `oidc-id` with the value returned in the previous step\.

          ```
          {